guyathomas/guythomas.me/packages/blog/content/blog/realities-of-the-nomad-life.md

   - remote work
 ---

-## First up, it's really, really cool

-People think it's fun and filled with adventure - because it is.
-But I want to share some sides the are less talked about.
+The ability to work remotely empowered people to finally live where they wanted, rather than being bound by commute times into the office.
+As soon as this became a reality for me - I decided to take advantage of what it would bring.

-You'll be living in places that people vacation to, moving depending on the weather and staying in places you've always dreamed to visit.
-I lived on the beach in Hawaii, a cabin in Lake Tahoe, a farmhouse in butt-fuck nowhere Vermont and a high rise in New York City.
+As a digital nomad you'll be living in places that people vacation to, moving depending on the weather and staying in places you've always dreamed to visit.
+I lived on the beach in Hawaii, a cabin in Lake Tahoe, a farmhouse in the middle of Vermont and a warehouse loft in New York City.
 You won’t be bound by leases or locations.
 But like everything, nomadic life comes at a cost.
 You sacrifice community for freedom and exploration.

-I've always had a strong desire to live like this, and given my chance, I'd still do it again.
-However, there are some things that I'd like to have known going into it. 😬 There are no solutions for these problems because they are just tradeoffs to live the lifestyle.
+People think it's fun and filled with adventure - because it is.
+But I want to share some sides the are less talked about.

 ## Your hobbies will take a hit